COLMAN-PROJECTS/Web-Surf-Store/README.md

 1. Surf Staff Shop: Browse and purchase surf-related products.
 2. Shop Cart: Add items to your cart, view the cart, and proceed to checkout.
 3. Webcams: View live feeds from webcams placed in various beaches.
-4. Twitter API: Access the latest surf-related tweets and trends.
+4. Facbook API: post and look over the last purchases.
-5. Chat Web Socket: Engage in real-time chat with other users on the website.
+5. Chat Web Socket: Engage in real-time chat-bot to get live support.
 6. Login: Create an account, log in, and manage your profile information.

 ## Technologies Used